Atlas Protocol (ATP) Price Reaches $0.0007 on Top Exchanges

-Atlas Protocol (CURRENCY:ATP) traded down 14.3% against the dollar during the 1 day period ending at 17:00 PM E.T. on December 6th.
-Over the last seven days, Atlas Protocol has traded 40.7% lower against the dollar.
-One Atlas Protocol coin can now be bought for $0.0007 or 0.00000001 BTC on cryptocurrency exchanges.
-Atlas Protocol has a market cap of $1.70 million and approximately $399,940.00 worth of Atlas Protocol was traded on exchanges in the last 24 hours.
+Atlas Protocol (CURRENCY:ATP) traded 3.3% lower against the US dollar during the 1 day period ending at 14:00 PM E.T. on December 8th.
+One Atlas Protocol coin can now be purchased for $0.0007 or 0.00000001 BTC on major exchanges.
+Atlas Protocol has a market capitalization of $1.78 million and $287,859.00 worth of Atlas Protocol was traded on exchanges in the last 24 hours.
+In the last seven days, Atlas Protocol has traded 37.7% lower against the US dollar.

 About Atlas Protocol